MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/configure-email-forwarding.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. Click the name of the user whose email you want to forward to open the properties page.
+2. Select the name of the user whose email you want to forward to open the properties page.

 3. On the **Mail** tab, select **Manage email forwarding**.